ionos-deploy-now/documentation/content/docs/managing-projects-and-feature-slots.md

 ---
-description: 'Feature Management and Project Consistency in Deploy Now'
+description: 'Managing Projects and Feature Slots in Deploy Now'
 sidebar: 'docs'
 prev: '/docs/faq/'
 next: '/docs/provider/'
 editable: true
 ---

-# Feature Management and Project Consistency in Deploy Now
+# Managing Projects and Feature Slots in Deploy Now

 ## Overview

-When using **Deploy Now**, each online project must be paired with a corresponding active Deploy Now Project feature.
-This ensures predictable deployment behavior and consistent resource usage across your projects.

-In Deploy Now, the number of enabled **Deploy Now features** must always match the number of **projects currently online**.

-## Feature–Project Relationship

-Deploy Now uses a one-to-one relationship between:

-- **Feature units** — these represent active deployment capacity, including staging deployments and feature environments.
-- **Online projects** — the live apps or sites currently deployed through Deploy Now.

-Make sure your project count aligns with your available features before making changes to avoid temporary configuration mismatches.
+When managing your **Deploy Now** projects, a common misconception is that every online project is hard-linked to a specific "Project Feature" in your contract.

+In reality, Deploy Now features simply act as an overall pool of available **slots**.
+There is no direct connection between a specific project and a specific feature.
+Instead of looking for an exact match, you only need to ensure that your total number of available slots meets or exceeds your total number of currently deployed projects.

+## Understanding Static vs. Dynamic Slots

+When managing your features and projects, the only distinction you need to make is the *type* of project you are hosting.
+Features are categorized into two types of slots:

+* **Static Slots:** Used for hosting static projects.
+* **Dynamic Slots:** Used for hosting dynamic projects.

+As long as you have enough slots of the correct type to cover your active projects, your Deploy Now environment will operate smoothly.
+The exact feature you add or remove does not matter, only the **total number of slots**.

+## Deleting a Project and a Feature

+Because there is no fixed connection between a project and a feature, removing a project to save costs is a straightforward, two-step process.
+You do not need to identify the "exact" feature to delete.

+To safely scale down:
+1. **Delete the Project:** Remove the specific online project you no longer need via the Deploy Now interface.
+Take note of whether it was a static or dynamic project.
+2. **Delete Any Matching Feature Slot:** Navigate to your plan management and cancel *any* feature of the corresponding type (static or dynamic).

+**Important:** Before removing a feature, always verify that your remaining number of slots is equal to or greater than the number of projects you plan to keep online.

-## What Happens If a Feature Is Removed by Mistake
+## What Happens If a Feature (Slot) Is Removed by Mistake?

-If a Deploy Now feature that is associated with an online project is deleted unintentionally:
+If you accidentally delete a Deploy Now feature slot before deleting a project—resulting in fewer slots than active projects—your deployments are safe:

-- The **online project is *not*** deleted.
+* The **online project is *not*** deleted.
-- The project **remains in Deploy Now and continues to exist** as a resource.
+* The project remains in Deploy Now and your files are safe (no data loss occurs).
-- No data loss occurs as a result of the feature deletion.
-- Deploy Now marks the project as lacking one matching feature but does not disable the project itself.
+* Deploy Now will simply flag your account as lacking the necessary slot capacity.

 ## Restoring Normal Operation

-To restore correct feature–project alignment:
+If you find yourself with a capacity mismatch (more projects than slots), you can easily restore normal operation by balancing your numbers:

-1. **Re-activate a Deploy Now feature** via your dashboard or contacting support.
+* **Option A:** Re-activate a Deploy Now feature (static or dynamic, depending on what is missing) via your dashboard.
-2. Ensure the **total number of active features matches the total number of online projects**.
-3. Deploy Now will automatically return to normal operational state once alignment is restored.

-This process ensures that each project has the correct deployment support without impacting uptime.
+* **Option B:** Delete an unused online project to free up an existing slot, bringing your active project count back within your limit.

 ## Best Practice Recommendations

-- Review your active features regularly via the Deploy Now dashboard.
-- Before removing a feature, confirm that the intended project is no longer needed or has been decommissioned.
-- If you encounter mismatches, re-add a free feature rather than deleting the associated project.
+* **Think in "Parking Spaces":** Treat your Deploy Now features like parking spaces (slots) and your projects like cars.
+Any car can park in any available space of the right size (static vs. dynamic).
+* **Check the Type:** Always double-check if the project you are managing is static or dynamic before adding or removing features.
+* **Count Before Deleting:** Before removing a feature from your account, briefly count your remaining active projects to ensure you have enough capacity left over.